urbanairship/ios-library/Documentation/Migration/Migration Guide.md

 is similarly blocking and so its use is discouraged.
 In addition, as apps should not be using this data, as of SDK 11.0 it will become an internal-only feature with no public replacement.

-# Urban Airship Library 9.x to 10.0
+# Airship Library 9.x to 10.0

 This is a compatibility release for iOS 12 support, mostly adding new optional features.
 However some breaking changes have been made in order to support them.
 Since iOS 8 is no longer supported, some iOS 8 specific workarounds have been removed, as well as items previously marked deprecated to be removed in SDK 10.

 ## Notification Authorization

 Notification authorization settings and authorization status is now fully decoupled from requested options.
 Use `UAAuthorizedNotificationSettings` and `UAAuthorizationStatus` in order to determine which notification settings are authorized following push registration at runtime.

 ### UAAuthorizationStatus